DrAlexLiu/OctoPrint-PiNozCam/README.md

 falls back to the CPU when there is nothing faster.

 **Apple Silicon Macs also work** (macOS 14 or newer, arm64).
-That runtime is built and hardware-qualified like the others -- measured on an M4 Mac mini at 36.6 ms per check -- and is most useful for trying PiNozCam out or running it beside a printer you already have a Mac next to.
-It uses the CPU: the Apple GPU and Neural Engine are not used, and on this model the CPU is already faster than every NPU board above.
+That runtime is built and hardware-qualified like the others, and is most useful for trying PiNozCam out or running it beside a printer you already have a Mac next to.
+It uses the **Apple Neural Engine** through CoreML -- measured at 5.14 ms per check on an A18 Pro, 10x that machine's own CPU and faster than any board above -- and falls back to the CPU model bundled in the same package if CoreML cannot load.
+The Apple GPU is deliberately not used: measured on the same machine and graph it is marginally *slower* than the CPU, while the Neural Engine is 6x faster.
 *(No Windows, Intel Macs, FreeBSD, or Android/Octo4a.)*

 Rockchip users can verify the driver, runtime library and OctoPrint service